asbtho/Powershell-Scripts/README.md

 ### Useful for Citrix
 * [MachinesWithoutLogonOver30Days.ps1](https://github.com/asbtho/Powershell-Scripts/blob/master/MachinesWithoutLogonOver30Days.ps1) - Find Desktop VDIs which have not been used over 30 days
-* [MigrateMyDocumentsWithPermissions.ps1](https://github.com/asbtho/Powershell-Scripts/blob/master/MigrateMyDocumentsWithPermissions.ps1) - Find Desktop VDIs which have not been used over 30 days
+* [MigrateMyDocumentsWithPermissions.ps1](https://github.com/asbtho/Powershell-Scripts/blob/master/MigrateMyDocumentsWithPermissions.ps1) - Move only one profile folder from one share to another, keep permissions